tfeb/star/README.md

 Both `for` and `for*` return `nil` unless values are returned by `final` or `final*`.

 ## Declaration handling
 The first version of Štar made no attempt to do anything smart with declarations, relying instead on the fancy variable form.
-This version now uses my `process-declarations` hack to work out which declarations in a form apply to which variables and to raise them to the appropriate place.  Štar treats a bound variable declaration as applying to all variables with the given name[^1].
+[Version 2](#an-approximate-version-history "An approximate version history") and later use my `process-declarations` hack to work out which declarations in a form apply to which variables and to raise them to the appropriate place.  Štar treats a bound variable declaration as applying to all variables with the given name[^1].
 This doesn't matter for `for`, but it does for `for*`, since bindings may be repeated.
 Thus in a form like

 ```lisp
 (for* ((a (in-range 10))